-When we first started researching things to do in Seattle, we knew that touring Pike Place Market would be on our weekend Seattle Itinerary.
+When we first started researching things to do in Seattle, we knew that a Pike Place Market food tour would be on our weekend Seattle Itinerary.
 We debated visiting the market on our own, but ultimately decided to try out a chef-guided Pike Place Market Tour with Eat Seattle Tours.
 We are beyond thrilled that we did!

-The benefits of taking a Pike Place food tour over strolling around on your own:
+The benefits of taking a Pike Place food tour in Seattle over strolling around on your own:

 - skipping the line at many of the popular establishments